JilaFramework/jila-mobile/README.md

 ## Installation
 1. Run `bundle install` to install the required Ruby gems.

-2. Run `yarn` to install Cordova dependencies.
+2. Run `npm install` to install Cordova dependencies.
 If you see the following error: `Current working directory is not a Cordova-based project.`, run `bundle exec rake build_site` to generate a `www` folder which will be consumed by Cordova.

-3. Run `yarn setup` to install Bower dependencies.
+3. Run `npm run setup` to install Bower dependencies.

 4. Run `bundle exec rake build_site` to update the `www` folder with Bower dependencies installed.

-5. Run `yarn prepare` to install Cordova plugins.
+5. Run `npm run prepare` to install Cordova plugins.

 ## Getting Started